 From this unique angle, you can see just how seamless the color meld is when ombré hair is done well.
 Bravo!

 For statement-making curls, go for golden blonde ends and an unstructured middle part.
-De Souza says that color safe shampoo is a must for keeping ombréd hair in tip-top shape.
+De Souza says that color safe shampoo is a must for keeping brown ombré hair in tip-top shape.
 We like Verb Ghost Shampoo ($18).

-Creating a half-and-half style has the potential to result in a boxy look, but the seamless transition here, along with the blonde framing her face and the lowlights in the bottom half of her hair, create the perfect balance.
+Creating a half-and-half style has the potential to result in a boxy look, but the seamless transition here, along with the face-framing blonde and interspersed lowlights, creates the perfect balance.